MicrosoftDocs/microsoft-365-community/Community/microsoft365-maturity-model--collaboration.md

 Some examples of collaboration ROI include:

 - Faster time to produce results and respond to requests (reduced time spent in searching, locating latest version, collating changes from multiple users, etc.)
-- Reduced travel costs
+- Reduced travel and overhead costs
-- Employee satisfaction (feeling supported rather than hindered by tools and systems)
+- Increased employee satisfaction (feeling supported rather than hindered by tools and systems)
-- Innovation (generating and executing on ideas through making connections that would not have been possible in the old file-share world)
+- Innovation is common (generating and executing on ideas through making connections that would not have been possible in the old file-share world)

 Anecdotes can be incredibly important for demonstrating benefit.
 It’s powerful when a team says they reached a goal faster or better and are willing to be quoted on it.
 “Better” cannot always be quantified, but if the professionals in your organization claim it, it is probably real.
 Collect these anecdotes as you go along; they will prove useful.